Other tax rules on corporate debt: group mismatch schemes: overview

 - where the scheme is ‘practically certain’ to secure such an advantage.

-The GMS rules eliminate the tax advantage that would otherwise arise from the GMS.
-They do not create a tax disadvantage.
+Where the conditions of the GMS legislation are met, the GMS rules must be applied to remove any tax advantage that would otherwise arise from the group mismatch scheme (CTA10/S938A(2).
+The GMS rules do not create a tax disadvantage.

 See CFM77520 for a more detailed overview of the legislation.